Last updated on January 19th, 2018 at 01:34 pm

 My oldest son and I used to go to a Mexican restaurant in Moorpark, California that in our opinion makes the best ever Chile Colorado!
 The chunks of beef were tender, tasty and the sauce was thick and bold.
 Not really spicy, just full-bloom flavorful with a little kick at the end from all the chiles.

 We’ve been looking for a place that makes a similar stew in our new home state without any luck.
 So what else can we do?
 Make it at home!

+In this particular beef stew recipe is all about the chile colorado paste.
 If you never made chile paste from scratch and are used to using ground chile powder, don’t worry!
 It’s actually as easy as toasting, soaking and blending!

 Preparing the Chile Paste:

 - Use gloves if you have very sensitive skin.

 - Grab a dry chile and remove the stem by pulling it.

 - Open up the chile (use kitchen shears, if needed) and scrape off the seeds and any ribs.

 - If the chile is small (like chile de arbol), after pulling the stem, turn the opening down and squeeze the seeds out by gently massaging the chile.